Most models converted with PolyTrans are "render ready",

 (color, specular highlight), camera viewing orientation and lighting, the

-following images show how PolyTrans can be used to convert a Lightwave file
+following images show how PolyTrans can be used to convert a LightWave file

 into a number of other file formats for immediate "load and render" (click on

-images to see larger version):
+images to see their corresponding 3D converter):